sagemath/trac_to_gh/Issue 9640.md

 PariError:  (15)
 ```

+This ticket does the following:

+- Use `cb_pari_handle_exception()` instead of `err_catch()` to catch PARI exceptions.

-Using a mechanism similar to #9636, it should be possible to catch the full text of the exception and use it to throw PariError.
-We should change to using cb_pari_handle_exception() instead of err_catch() to catch PARI exceptions.
+- Using a mechanism similar to #9636, catch the full text of the exception and pass it to `PariError`.

-Dependencies: #9343, #9636
+- Introduce a new function `sig_error()` to callback to the interrupt/signal handling code to handle errors which aren't signals and use that for PARI.

+Apply: [attachment:9640-pari_error_callbacks_v2.patch]

 Issue created by migration from https://trac.sagemath.org/ticket/9640